dnlup/doc/README.md

 ### Class: `CpuMetric`

-Exposes both computed and raw values of the cpu usage.
+It exposes both computed and raw values of the cpu usage.

 #### `cpuMetric.usage`